Employment counsellors give information and advice to clients about employment search, career planning, human resource and employment issues.

-Here is an example of a language training program:
+Here is a list of some language training programs:

-Some college programs and bridging programs in this field include co-operative (co-op) work experience.
+Some college programs in this field include co-operative (co-op) work experience.

 The data in this profile is provided for informational purposes only.
 Some of the information may have changed since this profile was written.
 Please check the source for the most up-to-date information.